Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   DNS privacy services.

-* To introduce the DNS Recursive Operator Privacy (DROP) statement and present a framework to assist writers of this document.
-A DROP statement is a document that an operator should publish outlining their operational practices and commitments with regard to privacy thereby providing a means for clients to evaluate the measurable and claimed privacy properties of a given DNS privacy service.
+* To introduce the DNS Recursive Operator Privacy (DROP) statement and present a framework to assist writers of a DROP statement.
+A DROP statement is a document that an operator should publish which outlines their operational practices and commitments with regard to privacy, thereby providing a means for clients to evaluate the measurable and claimed privacy properties of a given DNS privacy service.
 The framework identifies a set of elements and specifies an outline order for them.
 This document does not, however, define a particular Privacy statement, nor does it seek to provide legal advice as to the contents.

 A desired operational impact is that all operators (both those providing resolvers within networks and those operating large public services) can